rust-lang/rfcs/text/3537-msrv-resolver.md

 ### Make this opt-in rather than opt-out

-Instead of adding `resolver = "3"`, we could keep the default resolver the same as today but allow opt-in to MSRV-aware resolver via `CARGO_BUILD_RESOLVER_PRECEDENCE=rust-version`.
+Instead of adding `resolver = "3"`, we could keep the default resolver the same as today but allow opt-in to MSRV-aware resolver via `CARGO_RESOLVER_PRECEDENCE=rust-version`.
-- When building with old Rust versions, error messages could suggest re-resolving with `CARGO_BUILD_RESOLVER_PRECEDENCE=rust-version`.
+- When building with old Rust versions, error messages could suggest re-resolving with `CARGO_RESOLVER_PRECEDENCE=rust-version`.
   The next corrective step (and suggestion from cargo) depends on what the user is doing and could be either
   - `git checkout main -- Cargo.lock && cargo check`
   - `cargo generate-lockfile`